yzhewen/bigdata-course-project/README.md

 ```

 ## Task 03
+See file `task03`.
 There are nine files in this three-step task.
 You could realize it by the file names.

 **What I have to mention is that:**
 * The original text corpus cannot be used if you still use commas to split variables.
 Because of the commas in these filenames, the `.split(',', 1)` function will be confused.